emanuellyv/README.md/README.md

 # Emanuelly10

-Welcome!
 <img align="right" width="400" height="400" src="foto.jpeg">

 # Welcome!

-## I'm Emanuelly, it's a pleasure to have you here!
+## I'm Emanuelly, it's a pleasure to have you here, so let me present a little about myself!

 📕 Student of Analysis and Systems Development;